Neighborhoods/Riley Park

 Riley Park

-The neighborhood's namesake park features sports fields, a playground, and open green space.
-It is a community gathering point and the site of Nat Bailey Stadium, home to the Vancouver Canadians minor league baseball team.
-Summer evening games here, with the North Shore mountains as a backdrop, are a quintessential Vancouver experience.
+Sports fields, playground, and Nat Bailey Stadium (Vancouver Canadians baseball).
+Summer evening games with the North Shore mountains as backdrop are a quintessential Vancouver experience.

 Hillcrest Community Centre & Park